mitsuhiko/lucumr/2012/11/12/death-by-million-cubes.rst

 The idea of “tap the cube until it's gone” is easy if only one player does it.
-If you have more than one it starts getting ridiculously complex and I find it amazing that they did not realize the problem with their execution before it went life.
+If you have more than one it starts getting ridiculously complex and I find it amazing that they did not realize the problem with their execution before it went live.
 I think the most interesting part about all of this is how little players will appreciate the complexity in the design because “it's just a large cube”.